 Continents

-North America – includes the U.S., Canada, and Mexico
+- North America – includes the United States, Canada, and Mexico

-Europe – rich in history and small in size
+- Europe – rich in history and relatively small in size

 Oceans

-Atlantic Ocean – between the Americas and Europe/Africa
+- Atlantic Ocean – located between the Americas and Europe/Africa

 Fun Facts about Continents and Oceans

-Asia has the tallest mountain – Mount Everest.
+- Asia is home to the tallest mountain in the world, Mount Everest.

-Africa has the world’s longest river – the Nile River.
+- Africa has the longest river in the world, the Nile River.

-Australia is the only continent that’s also a country.
+- Australia is the only continent that is also a country.

-Antarctica has no countries – just ice and penguins!
+- Antarctica has no countries—only ice and penguins.

-Europe and Asia are connected; together they’re called Eurasia.
+- Europe and Asia are connected and together form Eurasia.

-The Pacific Ocean is so big it covers more space than all land combined!
+- The Pacific Ocean is so large that it covers more area than all land combined.

-The Arctic Ocean has floating ice instead of land.
+- The Arctic Ocean contains floating ice instead of land.

-Continents move slowly over time — this is called continental drift.
+- Continents move slowly over time in a process called continental drift.

 How Kids Can Learn About Continents and Oceans